RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 ## Applied Cryptography: Chapter 1: Foundations (Schneier, 2015)

 ### 1.1 Terminology

-**Sender and Receiver**
-- message is sent and it is important that it's sent securely.

 **Messages and Encryption**
 - message is called plaintext or cleartext (symbol for message *M*, plaintext *P*)